7usain7/groupie-tracker/README.md

 - Browse a full list of artists and bands
 - View artist details (name, members,first album, creation date, etc.)
 - Query to search artists by name, member, creation year, first album, or location
-- Search query auto complete
 - Error handling and custom error pages
-- Click on a concert location to see its coordinates using OpenStreetMap
-- Pagination to display a limited number of results per page (In Development)
-- Location pin redirects to Google Maps with accurate coordinates (In Development)
-- Custom elemnts Filters (In Development)
-- Unit Testing (In Development)

 ## Technologies Used:

 - **Go (Golang)** — Backend logic, API calls, and HTTP server
 - **HTML/CSS** — Frontend rendering and styling
 - **Docker** — For containerizing the app
-- **Standard Go templating** — For dynamic HTML rendering
-- **OpenStreetMap API** — For converting city names to coordinates

 ## How to Run: